 The situation is a little trickier if you’re an established business owner searching for a domain to create a website.
 When you start your search for domain names, you may run across a couple of situations:

-Once you have chosen your domain name, purchase it from a domain registrar like BigRock that offers domain theft protection or domain locking services.
-This would protect your domain name from hijacking or unauthorised transfers, ensuring that the domain name you’ve worked hard for is secure.
+Your domain name is a crucial part of your business’s online identity.
+Once you have chosen your domain name, purchase it from a domain registrar like BigRock, which offers domain theft protection or domain locking services.
+This would protect your domain name from hijacking or unauthorized transfers, ensuring that the domain name you’ve worked hard for is secure.